Dr Mustapha Sheikh

 - Location: 4.03 Michael Sadler

 After completing a first degree in Project Management at UCL in 2000, I decided in the summer of that year to set aside a year to learn the lingua franca of my faith, Arabic.
 Damascus, the ancient spiritual hub of the Muslim world, was to be my destination of choice.
 On a full scholarship, I spent a year at the Abu Nour Institute in Rukneddin, Damascus, where I learnt classical Arabic (fusha) together with several entry level subjects of the classical Islamic Studies curriculum.
-This new world of learning captivated me and led me to want to pursue classical/traditional Islamic studies through to the end.
+This new world of learning captivated me and led me to want to pursue classical/traditional Islamic studies.
 Thus what began as a year went on to become four, while I moved from Abu Nour to the well-known Hanafi madrasa established by the al-Farfour family, al-Fath al-Islami.
 London became a distant memory as I took up the study of Arabic grammar, Islamic jurisprudence, legal theory, Qur'anic exegesis, hadith science, kalam and tasawwuf.
 This continued until 2004, when, due to the volatile political situation in Damascus, I was forced to abandon my studies.
 Thankfully, I was able to pick up things again on my return to the UK by enrolling on a similar curriculum to the one in Damascus which was being offered at the European Institute of Human Sciences in Llanybydder, Wales.
 I studied there for a further two years, graduating in 2006 with a Higher License (Ijazah 'Aliyah) in Islamic Law and Theology.

 Following six years of traditional training, I was eager to pursue Islamic Studies in the setting of a university.
 Traditional training had given me the skills I needed to read the Muslim textual tradition; it had not provided me, however, with the tools I needed to contextualise this same tradition.
 Therefore, in 2006 I went to Oxford University, to read for the MSt in the Study of Religion, a course offering an intensive training in research in the study of religions while also providing the opportunity to study the early doctrines and practices of particular religious traditions in their historical contexts.
 I chose Islam and Christianity as my two specialist subjects, and, importantly, had an opportunity to study under Professor Yahya Michot, the Western world's leading expert on Shaykh al-Islam Ibn Taymiyya.
 Inspired by him, I decided to remain at Oxford, within the Faculty of Theology, to pursue doctoral studies.
 Under Professor Michot's supervision, I set about studying the theological, legal and mystical thought of Imam Ahmad al-Rumi al-Aqhisari, a 17th-century Ottoman scholar associated with the infamous Qadizadelis, a puritanical movement that dominated the religious scene of Istanbul for about fifty years in the 1600s.
 This research is now available in the form of an OUP monograph, and has spawned two further peer-reviewed articles.
 I received my doctorate from Oxford in 2012.